NeuroTechX/ntx_slack_archive/devices.md

  >Right it is 250hz for 8channel and 125 for 16channel.
 I was hoping I could just switch between those by specifying correct device

+3/17/2017 5:50 PM

+ **yrenard** :

+ >It is a command that you send through the BT protocol